QTM 106Luciferianism and the Christian Response

 “If you hold to my teaching, you are really my disciples.
 Then you will know the truth, and the truth will set you free.”
 (John 8:31–32, NIV [E])

-- The Telos of Freedom [E]: Liberty is not a platform for self-indulgence, but a platform for love.
+- What freedom is for [E]: Freedom is not for self-indulgence but for love.

 “You, my brothers and sisters, were called to be free.
 But do not use your freedom to indulge the flesh; rather, serve one another humbly in love.”
 (Galatians 5:13, NIV [E])